-Before issuance of the 2023-24 migratory game bird hunting regulations, we will comply with provisions of the Endangered Species Act of 1973, as amended (16 U.S.C.
-1531-1543; hereinafter "the Act"), to ensure that hunting is not likely to jeopardize the continued existence of any species designated as endangered or threatened or adversely modify or destroy its critical habitat and is consistent with conservation programs for those species.
-Consultations under section 7 of the Act may cause us to change proposals in future supplemental proposed rulemaking documents.
+Before issuance of the 2024-25 migratory game bird hunting regulations, we will comply with provisions of the Endangered Species Act of 1973, as amended (ESA; 16 U.S.C.
+1531-1543), to ensure that hunting is not likely to jeopardize the continued existence of any species designated as endangered or threatened or adversely modify or destroy its critical habitat and is consistent with conservation programs for those species.
+Consultations under section 7 of the ESA may cause us to change proposals in future supplemental proposed rulemaking documents.